Jdeandrade22/proj2JordanDeAndrade/README.md

 ## Game Over Conditions
 - Touching any **bad item** (rusty can) = Instant Game Over
+- Touching any **CAR** on Level 3 = Instant Game Over
 - Press **R** to restart from Level 1

 ---

 ## Winning the Game
 1. Complete Level 1 by collecting 9+ fish and entering the portal
 2. Complete Level 2 by collecting 9+ fish and entering the portal
-3. See the victory screen with your total collection count!
+3. Complete Level 3 (FINAL!) by collecting 9+ fish and entering the portal
+4. Beat all 3 levels to see the victory screen!
-4. Press **R** to play again
+5. Press **R** to play again and try to beat your score!

 ---